nspcast/htotw/content/posts/2020-07-09-episode-362-are-bars-or-churches-worse-right-now.md

 ---
-title: 362 Are bars or churches worse right now
+title: AN 362 Are bars or churches worse right now
 author: Dustin
 type: post
 date: 2020-07-10T04:07:43+00:00